LedgerHQ/ragger/README.md

-- two physical backends (although technically they are agnostic, but the `SpeculosClient` is superior with an emulator), `LedgerCommBackend` and `LedgewWalletbackend`, which use respectively the [`LedgerComm` library](https://github.com/LedgerHQ/ledgercomm) or the [`LedgerWallet` library](https://github.com/LedgerHQ/ledgerctl/) to discuss with a physical device.
+- two physical backends (although technically they are agnostic, but the `SpeculosClient` is superior with an emulator), `LedgerCommBackend` and `LedgerWalletbackend`, which use respectively the [`LedgerComm` library](https://github.com/LedgerHQ/ledgercomm) or the [`LedgerWallet` library](https://github.com/LedgerHQ/ledgerctl/) to discuss with a physical device.
 In these cases, the physical device must be started,